 The Applicant is encouraged to take out those insurance policies that safeguard against employer's liability, business interruption and personal injury as well as any other appropriate insurance policies recognised under local law.
 In addition, it is strongly recommended that the Applicant obtain and maintain event cancellation and abandonment insurance which insures against all reasonably known financial risks arising from the rescheduling, cancellation and/or abandonment in whole or in part of a Tournament due to force majeure.

-16. ITF Branding Guidelines
+15. ITF Branding Guidelines

-Tournament Organisers will be provided with individual WTT logos in advance of the tournament.
+Tournament Organisers will be provided with an individual WTT Branding Pack in advance of the tournament.